Being happy in modern times: think you can't afford?

 Exercise higher consciousness

-Exercising higher consciousness is about living with intention and purpose.
+Exercising higher consciousness is about living with intention and purpose, and doing what's right, not what's easy.
 The faster pace of the outside World calls for higher consciousness of our inner World lest we be dragged along in a semi-conscious state, only to keep losing our footing and stumbling over.

 Most people are at best, living semi-consciously - having days running them instead of them running their days, and allowing things to happen to them instead of making things happen for them.